 PR 722A Preaching and Teaching Reading.
-This course is a directed learning unit for students to read and critically reflect on 4,500 pages of reading in preparation for attendance at PR722B.
-4 units.
-PD
+This course is a directed learning unit for students to read

 PR 722B Preaching and Teaching Intensive.
 This course examines unique and non-traditional approaches to preaching and teaching for ministry in the 21st century context.
-It will articulate practical avenues for preachers and teachers in the local church to engage their communities and neighborhoods in creative, biblically-informed, and theologically-mindful ways.
+It will articulate practical avenues for preachers and teachers in the local church to engage their communities and neighborhoods in creative, biblically-informed, and theologicallymindful ways.
 4 units.
 PD